+Date: 24 November 2021

-Date: 05 November 2020 Preacher: Alastair Roberts
+Preacher: Alastair Roberts

-[0:00] 2 Kings chapter 19 As soon as King Hezekiah heard it, he tore his clothes and covered himself with sackcloth, and went into the house of the Lord.
-And he sent Eliakim, who was over the household, and Shebna the secretary, and the senior priests, covered with sackcloth, to the prophet Isaiah the son of Amoz.

-They said to him, Thus says Hezekiah, This day is a day of distress, of rebuke and of disgrace.
+[0:00] Isaiah chapter 37.
+As soon as King Hezekiah heard it, he tore his clothes and covered himself with sackcloth and went into the house of the Lord.
+And he sent Eliakim, who was over the household, and Shebna the secretary, and the senior priest covered with sackcloth to the prophet Isaiah, the son of Amoz.
+They said to him, Thus says Hezekiah, This day is a day of distress, of rebuke, and of disgrace.
 Children have come to the point of birth, and there is no strength to bring them forth.

-It may be that the Lord your God heard all the words of the Rabshakeh, whom his master the king of Assyria has sent to mock the living God, and will rebuke the words that the Lord your God has heard.
+It may be that the Lord your God will hear the words of the Rabshakeh, whom his master the king of Assyria has sent to mock the living God, and will rebuke the words that the Lord your God has heard.
 Therefore lift up your prayer for the remnant that is left.
-When the servants of King Hezekiah came to Isaiah, Isaiah said to them, Say to your master, Thus says the Lord, Do not be afraid because of the words that you have heard, with which the servants of the king of Assyria have reviled me.
+When the servants of King Hezekiah came to Isaiah, Isaiah said to them, Say to your master, Thus says the Lord, Do not be afraid because of the words that you have heard, with which the young men of the king of Assyria have reviled me.

-Behold, I will put a spirit in him, so that he shall hear a rumour, and return to his own land, and I will make him fall by the sword in his own land.
-The Rabshakeh returned, and found the king of Assyria fighting against Libna, for he heard that the king had left Lachish.

-[1:14] Now the king heard concerning Terhaker king of Cush, Behold, he has set out to fight against you.
-So he sent messengers again to Hezekiah, saying, Thus you shall speak to Hezekiah king of Judah.

-Do not let your God in whom you trust deceive you by promising that Jerusalem will not be given into the hand of the king of Assyria.
+Behold, I will put a spirit in him, so that he shall hear a rumor and return to his own land, and I will make him fall by the sword in his own land.
+The Rabshakeh returned, and found the king of Assyria fighting against Libna, for he had heard that the king had left Lachish.
+Now the king heard concerning Terhaker, king of Cush, He has set out to fight against you.
+And when he heard it, he sent messengers to Hezekiah, saying, Thus shall you speak to Hezekiah, king of Judah.
+Do not let your God, in whom you trust, deceive you by promising that Jerusalem will not be given into the hand of the king of Assyria.
 Behold, you have heard what the kings of Assyria have done to all lands, devoting them to destruction.
 And shall you be delivered?
-Have the gods of the nations delivered them, the nations that my fathers destroyed, Gozen, Haran, Rezeph, and the people of Eden who were at Telosar?

-Where is the king of Hamath, the king of Arpad, the king of the city of the Sepharvaim, the king of Hina, or the king of Ivar?
-Hezekiah received the letter from the hand of the messengers and read it.
+Have the gods of the nations delivered them, the nations that my fathers destroyed, Gozan, Haran, Rezeph, and the people of Eden, who were in Telassar?
+Where is the king of Hamath, the king of Arpad, the king of the city of Sepharvaim, the king of Hina, or the king of Iver?
+Hezekiah received the letter from the hand of the messengers, and read it.
+And Hezekiah went up to the house of the Lord, and spread it before the Lord.

-And Hezekiah went up to the house of the Lord and spread it before the Lord.
-And Hezekiah prayed before the Lord and said, O Lord, the God of Israel, enthroned above the cherubim, you are the God, you alone, of all the kingdoms of the earth.
+And Hezekiah prayed to the Lord, O Lord of hosts, God of Israel, enthroned above the cherubim, you are the God, you alone, of all the kingdoms of the earth.
+You have made heaven and earth.